OpenMage/rfcs/draft/0000-change-pr-merging-rules.md

 ## Summary

+TDB

+## Motivation

-At the moment, for a PR to be merged, it needs to be reviewd by 2 project maintainers, but anyway no automatic merge is ever happening.
+At the moment, for a PR to be merged, it needs to be reviewd by 2 project maintainers,  no automatic merge is ever happening.
 Non-mainteiners can review a PR but it doesn't mean the PR will get approved.

-## Motivation

-OpenMage has >180 open PRs, while some of them should be closed (that's a topic for another RFC) this RFC is about speeding the process of PR apporval/merge, which feels too slow now.
+OpenMage has >180 open PRs, while some of them should be closed (that's a topic for another RFC) but this RFC is about speeding the process of PR apporval/merge, which feels too slow now.

+A new rule for PR approvation/merging will:
+- speed up development
+- give contributors quicker feedback to engage them more
+- allow PRs to move quicker avoiding stagnat PRs

 ## Detailed Explanation

-The new process would consider a PR approved when at least 2 users review (approving) the PR, at least 1 (of the 2 approving reviews) has to be done by a maintainer.
+TO BE REFINED, TWO OPTIONS:
+- Any contributor with at least 5 merged PRs becomes part of the "reviewers group".
+- If a PR has 2 positive reviews made by 2 maintainer it will be considered approved (actual situation).
+- If a PR has 1 positive review made by a maintainer and at least another one made by a person part of the "reviewers group" it will be considered approved.

 When enough reviews are in, the merge should be automatic.